 The main attraction is the Seal Beach Pier which is the second longest wooden pier in California stretching out some 1,865 feet.

-Finding parking on this fall day was amazing considering Seal Beach is full of activity and beach goers during the summer months.
+Finding parking on this fall day was abundant, considering Seal Beach is full of activity and beach goers during the summer months.
 We took a leisurely stroll on the pier while admiring the 360 view along the way.
 You can see the Tower house from the pier too.

 With a transportation strike going on at the nearby Long Beach port, cargo ships dotted the horizon waiting their turn to finally be unloaded.
 Quite a sight to see these huge ships just sitting there with their goods stacked high.
 I am sure a few Black Friday products are anxiously waiting to make their way to the stores.